 <button class="vtex-my-app-name-0-x-myButton">My button</button>

-A CSS Handle is an HTML element identifier.
-That is why Handles are very handy when creating store themes, allowing your app users to apply CSS classes according to the visual identity they want.
+A CSS handle is an HTML element identifier.
+Handles are useful when creating store themes, allowing your app users to apply CSS classes based on the visual identity they want.

-To make Handles available for future app users, add vtex.css-handles
+To make handles available for future app users, add vtex.css-handles to the dependencies list in the manifest.json file:

 "dependencies": {